canvace/canvace.github.com/tutorials/entities.md

 ## Replacing and removing entities
 Once an entity instance has been instantiated, it is possible to change its external appearance by replacing it with an instance of another entity who had a different frame associated to it.
 This second entity, of course, must have been created and exported from the editor as usual.

-In the game, for example, we replace the instance of the main character when it collides with a donut (represented by another instance).
+In the game, for example, we replace the instance of the main character when it collides with a donut (another instance).
 First, we retrieve the second entity from the stage using the custom property "name" as filter:

 {% highlight javascript %}
     var immortalMan = stage.getEntity({ name: "Stealth" });